 Want to chat?

-We are meeting with wealth managers to discuss this year's findings and if you would like to meet up and discuss how your firm rated or how we can help you improve your brand and digital intelligence, please contact Kevin Windorf in New York, Kate Shaw in London or Aliena Lai in Hong Kong.
+We are meeting with wealth managers to discuss this year's findings and if you would like to meet up and discuss how your firm rated or how we can help you improve your brand and digital intelligence, please contact Greg Hobden in London, Kevin Windorf in New York or Gigi Yung in Hong Kong.

 To read our full report and download the rankings of the all wealth managers please visit our Living Ratings content hub.